Yiwei Xu, Ph.D.

 Social and Psychological Impacts of Generative AI

-Dash, S., Xu, Y., & Spiro, E. S. (in progress).
+Dash, S., Xu, Y., Jalbert, M., & Spiro, E. S. (in progress).
 Understanding the role of Large Language Models in amplifying heuristic persuasion in disinformation operations.

 Liao, W., Xu, Y., Cai, L., & Lin, H. (in progress).
-Understanding marginalized populations’ emerging beliefs about AI as a source for seeking and processing health and scientific information.
+Understanding people's emerging beliefs about AI as a source for seeking and processing health and scientific information.

 Understanding Online Information Behaviors during Health Crises